History of the Supreme Court of the United States: Warren Court (1953–1969)

-The Burger Court (1969–1986)
+Burger Court (1969–1986)

 Chief Justice Earl Warren was succeeded by Warren E. Burger, who served from 1969 to 1986.
 The Burger Court is best remembered for its ruling in Roe v.
 Wade (1973), which held that there is a constitutionally protected right to have an abortion in some circumstances.
 The Court also made important decisions relating to the First Amendment.
 In Lemon v.
 Kurtzman (1971), it established the "Lemon test" for determining if legislation violates the establishment clause.
 Similarly, it established the "Miller test" for laws banning obscenity in Miller v.
 California (1973).

 Other rulings include Landmark Communications v.
 Virginia in which the court ruled for fining a newspaper for revealing the identity of a judge under investigation by state commissioner H. Warrington Sharp.
 The Burger Court also established a moratorium on capital punishment in Furman v.
 Georgia (1972), holding that states generally awarded death sentences arbitrarily and inconsistently.
 The moratorium, however, was lifted four years later in Gregg v.
 Georgia (1976).
 Also in United States v.
 Nixon (1974), the court ruled that the courts have the final voice in determining constitutional questions and that no person, not even the President of the United States, is completely above law.

 The Burger Court largely affirmed the Warren Court's rulings, as the liberal bloc was still led by Justices William J. Brennan, Thurgood Marshall, and John Paul Stevens.
 Meanwhile, Justice William Rehnquist led the conservative bloc.
 Many justices during this era were considered to be moderate and did not necessarily push the law in a more conservative or liberal direction.